samanmoh1989/exoplanet-pipeline/README.md

 Period aliases and harmonics should be checked (P/2, 2P).
 The candidate appears to show a repeatable, U-shaped dip near phase 0.
 Future work: vetting tests, stellar parameter cross-match, and ML-based ranking on a larger sample.

+## 🪐 License

+This project is released under the **MIT License** — free to use, modify, and distribute.